raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step07.md

 **Note:** The 0.6 inside the `.forward()` and `.right()` commands makes the motors go a little slower.
 The default speed is 1.

-The motor that changed direction is the right-hand motor.
+The motor that changed direction is the one that your program has defined as the right-hand motor.
 If that was the one you labelled "right", then there’s nothing to change.
 If it was the one you labelled "left", you need to alter your `Robot` code to swap the left pin numbers with the right pins:

 ~~~ python
 # for example, change the GPIO pins from